 - Key database technical concepts such as the relational model, data independence and transactions.

 - Entity-relationship modeling (ER modeling) and relational data modeling, including transformations from ER modeling to relational data modeling.

-- Queries in database query languages, including both relational algebra and SQL.
+- Queries in database query languages, including relational calculus, relational algebra, and SQL.

 - The theory of database normalization, including functional dependencies, keys, and relational decompositions.

 - ACID (atomicity, consistency, isolation, durability) properties and use of transactions.

 - Indexing techniques and their role in database query optimization.